hathibelagal-dev/instantpolyglot/docs/eng/Cornish.md

 The revival of Cornish began in the early 20th century:

-1. Henry Jenner's "Handbook of the Cornish Language" (1904) sparked interest.
+1. Henry Jenner's “Handbook of the Cornish Language” (1904) sparked interest.
-2. Robert Morton Nance's "Unified Cornish" orthography in the 1920s provided a standardized system.
+2. Robert Morton Nance's “Unified Cornish” orthography in the 1920s provided a standardized system.
 3. The establishment of Gorsedh Kernow in 1928 promoted Cornish culture and language.
-4. Ken George's "Kernewek Kemmyn" orthography in 1986 attempted phonetic accuracy.
+4. Ken George's “Kernewek Kemmyn” orthography in 1986 attempted phonetic accuracy.
-5. Nicholas Williams' "Unified Cornish Revised" in 1995 aimed to balance historical accuracy and learnability.
+5. Nicholas Williams' “Unified Cornish Revised” in 1995 aimed to balance historical accuracy and learnability.
 6. The Standard Written Form (SWF) was developed in 2008 to unify different orthographies.

 ### Current Status